-NOTE 8 - COVID-19
+NOTE 9 - COVID-19

 The United States and the State of Ohio declared a state of emergency in March of 2020 due to the COVID-19 pandemic.
-Ohio's state of emergency ended in June, 2021 while the national state of emergency continues.
-The financial impact of COVID-19 and the continuing emergency measures may impact subsequent periods of the Corporation.
-The impact on the Corporation's future operating costs, revenues, and additional recovery from emergency funding, either federal or state, cannot be estimated.
+Ohio's state of emergency ended in June 2021 while the national state of emergency ended in April 2023.
+The Corporation will continue to spend available COVID-19 funding consistent with the applicable program guidelines.